LAWS & REGULATIONS

 Notice of termination

-A notice of termination should preferably be in writing as the burden of proof that the notice was received on time party falls on the person terminating the agreement.
+A notice of termination should preferably be in writing as the burden of proof that the notice was received on time by the other party falls on the person terminating the agreement.

 All notices of termination apply from the closest turn of the month.
-An agreement cannot be terminated on the 10th, for example, but only at the turn of the month.
-In other words, if you decide to terminate the rental agreement in August and the period of notice is 3 months, the agreement will not be terminated until 30 November.
+An agreement cannot be terminated on the 10th, for example.
+An example: If you decide to terminate the lease agreement on August 10th and the period of notice is 3 months, the lease will end on November 30th (i.e. the notice period is for September, October and November).

 Permission to sublet

 As the primary tenant or condominium owner you have the responsibility for the residence.
-You are responsible, for instance, that the rent is paid on time and that the secondary tenant takes care of the residence in your place.
-We recommend that you pay the rent yourself and then accept payment from your tenant instead of him or her paying the rent directly to your own landlord.
-Your tenant can easily deposit the amount into your bank account each month.
+You are responsible for that the rent is paid on time and that the subtenant takes care of the residence in your place.
+We recommend that you pay the rent yourself and then accept payment from your tenant instead of him or her paying the rent directly to your landlord.

-The residence must be up to standards, in other words, it must be inhabitable and properly cleaned when the secondary tenant moves in, as well as when he/she moves out.
+The residence must be up to standards, in other words, it must be inhabitable and properly cleaned when the subtenant moves in, as well as when he/she moves out.

 Permission for the landlord to access the apartment